unified-doc/unified-doc/packages/unified-doc-search-regexp/readme.md

 ): SearchResult[]
 ```

 Uses the `SearchAlgorithm` interface with options to configure regexp features.
-Performs the search algorithm against provided `content` and `query` string and returns an array of `SearchResult`.
+Performs the search algorithm against provided `content` and `query`jk and returns an array of `SearchResult`.

 ### Interfaces